 NCCI – The National Council on Compensation Insurance (NCCI) is a U.S. insurance rating and data collection bureau specializing in workers’ compensation.
 Operating with a not-for-profit philosophy and owned by its member insurers, NCCI annually collects data covering more than four million workers compensation claims and two million policies.

-Net Wages – The amount of compensation after taxes and other payroll deductions are taken out.
+Net Wages – The amount of compensation after taxes and other payroll deductions.

 Open Enrollment – The time period, usually once a year, when employees can elect to add, delete or change coverages with no questions or qualifying events.
 Rates generally change at this point.